Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 ### 1. Confirm the expired escrow

-An escrow in the CSC Ledger is expired when its `CancelAfter` time is lower than the `close_time` of a validated ledger version.
+An escrow in the STM Ledger is expired when its `CancelAfter` time is lower than the `close_time` of a validated ledger version.
 (If the escrow does not have a `CancelAfter` time, it never expires.)
-You can look up the close time of the latest validated ledger with the [`ledger` command](reference-casinocoind.html#ledger):
+You can look up the close time of the latest validated ledger with the [`ledger` command](reference-stoxumd.html#ledger):

 Request: